susankpma/susankpma.github.io/projects/project-1.md

 The advising and ECM teams met weekly to discuss, design, and test the solution.
 My office implemented the document solution within a year.
 As other advising units heard about our solution, we provided demonstrations and guidance on how they can use the solution.
 Currently, Natural Sciences and SOEST advising units implemented OnBase for their student records.

-You can learn more at about ECM and OnBase at https://www.hawaii.edu/its/ecm/.
+You can learn more at about ECM and OnBase at <a href="https://www.hawaii.edu/its/ecm/">https://www.hawaii.edu/its/ecm/</a>.